 If you’ve ever had an overdue payment before, you’ve seen a dunning letter.
+They are also known as dunning notices.

 The term “dunning letter” is accounting jargon for a piece of writing you receive from a business that you’ve used services from, but haven’t paid for yet.
 Sometimes they’re included on the invoice in message form.